So why would you want to go to Dunhuang?

 The Yulin Caves are similar to the Mogao Caves, but smaller.
 They’re located near Guazhou, about a two-hour drive from Dunhuang.
 The caves here were carved out of the cliffs between the seventh and fourteenth centuries AD.

 To get here you first drive to Guazhou, and then out into an alluvial plain.
-Beyond the plain are distant snowy peaks, part of the Qilian Mountain Range that borders the Qinghai Plateau.
+Beyond the plain are snowy peaks; part of the Qilian Mountain Range, on the edge of the Qinghai Plateau.